juba/robservable/README.md

 The goal of this package is to allow the use of [Observable](https://observablehq.com/) notebooks (or part of them) as htmlwidgets in R.

-Note that this is a toy package in very early stage of development.
+Note that this is a package in early stage of development.

 ## Features